z4kn4fein/trybot/README.md

 ## Retry

-Allows to configure auto re-executions based on specific exceptions thrown by a given operation, or its return value.
+Allows to configure auto re-execution of a given operation based on exceptions thrown, or return values.

 ### Configuration